-There are two actors contributing to this.
-On the one hand, to start at different epochs, displaced by about 3 months, means to have a different contribution from the third-body effect, in particular from the Moon.
-The first consequence of this is that the first minimum in eccentricity (maximum in perigee altitude) takes place at different epochs and value in the two cases.
-From that epoch on (MJD 43164 for Molniya 2-10), the maxima and the minima of the two cases are out-of-phase.
-In particular, the first maximum in eccentricity (minimum in perigee altitude) for Molniya 2-10 occurs about MJD 44221, just after the first minimum in eccentricity for Molniya 2-09.
+The main responsible of this is the different initial phasing of the orbit relative to the lunisolar perturbation, due to the different initial value of Ω .
+As a consequence, the first minimum in eccentricity (maximum in perigee altitude) takes place at different epochs and values in the two cases.
+In other words, the maxima and the minima of the two cases are out-of-phase.
+In particular, the first maximum in eccentricity (minimum in perigee altitude) for Molniya 2-10 occurs about MJD 44,221, just after the first minimum in eccentricity for Molniya 2-09.
 A further consequence is that the deepest perigee altitude in the domain of the atmospheric drag occurs at two different epochs (and thus solar activity, also sketched in the figure) and altitude (namely 280 km for Molniya 2-10 and about 170 km for Molniya 2-09).
 A second excursion into the drag will take place later with the same features.
-Very likely, Molniya 2-09 will re-enter sooner than Molniya 2-10.
+A detailed analysis of the lunisolar perturbation effects coupled with the Earth's oblateness is the object of an ongoing study [16].